genc-murat/rust-formatter-linter-plus/README.md

 ---

-We hope you find Rust Formatter and Linter Plus useful!
+We hope you find RustCodePro useful!
 If you have any questions, issues, or suggestions, please feel free to open an issue on the GitHub repository or contact us directly.